agneszhrn/Data-Science-Job-Analysis/README.md

 - company_size

 • Column `Unnamed: 0` needs to be removed, as it is unecessary columns.

-• The names of each column are lowercase
+• The names of each column are lowercase.

 • The values of the `experience_level`, `employment_type`, `remote_ratio`, and `company_size` columns need to be redefined.

 • `work_year`, `salary`, `salary_in_usd`, and `remote_ratio` columns are numeric.

 ## Data Cleansing